-By opening the valve at Temple View, gas can flow north to Auckland via the Vector 200 pipeline.
-This means there is some supply north of the break in the Maui pipeline, but that supply is very limited as the 200 pipeline can supply only a fraction (about 15%) of the normal deliveries from the Maui pipeline.
+By opening the valve at Temple View, gas can flow north to Auckland via the Firstgas 200 pipeline.
+This means there is some supply north of the break in the Maui pipeline, but that supply is less because the 200 pipeline capacity is less.

 Has there been a substantial reduction to, or total loss of, the supply of gas to a part of the transmission system? (r45(1)(a)) Yes Is there a complete or partial isolation of that part of the transmission system from any significant source of gas supply? (r45(1)(b)?
-Yes - the 200 line cannot be considered significant relative to the capacity of the Maui pipeline
+Yes - the 200 line capacity is less